ShahriyariLab/A-Bio-Mechanical-PDE-model-of-breast-tumor-progression-in-MMTV-PyMT-mice/Sensitivity/README.md

 Since pyadjoint occupies a lot of memory it is recommended you find the displacements separately.
 Use the following order:

 1- Run Sensitivity/Displacement/Main.py to get the displacement fields.
+(Notice that this file does not call pyadjoint and it can be done via fenics alone)

+2- Now you should have a displacement folder with all the displacement fields created from part 1.
+Copy it in the ODE_parameters and PDE_parameters folders.

+3- Proceed with running the codes in ODE_parameters and PDE_parameters folder using a pyadjoint inegrated FEniCS.
+This step can take a while.